jupyter/governance/_sources/trademarks.md

 regarding the use of its trademarks.
 Any use of any Project Jupyter trademark must be in accordance with this policy.

-"Jupyter" is a trademark of the NumFOCUS foundation, of which Project Jupyter is a part.
+"Jupyter" is a trademark of LF Charities, of which Project Jupyter is a part.

-The Jupyter logos (in several variants) are trademarks of NumFOCUS as well.
+The Jupyter logos (in several variants) are trademarks of LF Charities as well.

 The Jupyter Trademark is registered with the U.S. Patent & Trademark Office.